 REVESBY, a pleasant village, 7 miles S.S.E. of Horneastle, 12 miles N. by W. of Boston, and 8 miles W.S.W. of Spilsby, has a pleasure fair, on Oct.
 24th.
 Its parish has 4973 acres of land, and 668 inhabitants, including the hamlets of Medlam and Moor Houses, the latter of which is in the West Fen, on the south side of the parish, near Newham Drain, which is navigable to the river Witham.
 Wm. de Romara, Earl of Lincoln, then lord of this manor, founded an ABBEY here, for Cistertian monks, in 1142, dedicated to the Virgin Mary and St. Lawrence.
 This abbey received many subsequent benefactions, and, at the dissolution, its yearly revenues were valued at £349.
 4s.
 10d.
 It was granted in 1538 to Charles Brandon, Duke of Suffolk, from whose family it passed to the Howards, Dukes of Berkshire, and from them to the wealthy family of Banks.
 The present large and handsome mansion, called Revesby Abbey, has extensive gardens and pleasure grounds, and stands on an elevated spot near the site of the ancient abbey, in a beautiful park of about 350 acres, about a mile east of the village.
 It has been erected on the site of the old mansion since 1842, in the style which prevailed in the reign of James I., and has elegant fronts and extensive outbuildings, all of Ancaster stone.
 The late mansion was built about 1660, by the Hon.
 Craven Howard, whose son succeeded his uncle as Earl of Berkshire; but it was afterwards enlarged and improved by the family of Banks.
 The park is well wooded, and has about 400 head of deer, and it and the surrounding estate here have been much improved by the family of Banks.
-The park is well wooded, and has about 400 head of deer, and it and the surrounding estate here have been much improved by the family of Banks.
-The park is well wooded, and has about 400 head of deer, and it and the surrounding estate here have been much improved by the family of Banks, and a new School, &c., so that the village has now a handsome appearance.
-Near the village is the site of an ancient excampment, measuring 300 by
+The park is well wooded, and has about 400 head of deer, and it and the surrounding estate here have been much improved since 1842, by drainage, and about 200 acres of new plantations.
+The present owner has also rebuilt the farm-houses and the Parsonage House, and has a precied many neat cottages, and a new School, &c., so that the village has now a handsome appearance.
+Near the village is the site of an ancient encomponent, meas